 The climate is ‘Continental’, with summer highs around 30°C and winter lows of -30°C. Latvia is far enough north to extend the summer daylight beyond 10 o’clock in the evening and summer dawn is at 4 in the morning.
-For most of the time we enjoy stable weather but it rains and snows.
+For most of the time we enjoy stable weather as well as the occasional rain and snow.
 Our road infrastructure is sound and car hire is available, so getting to us in the east is not a problem.

 Latvia has a great deal of forest and although a small country, there is a small population, the majority of which is concentrated in Riga in the west.
 In the east, in Vidzeme, near to Aluksne, where we invite you to hunt, there is hectare after hectare of quiet woodland and forest glades, full with wildlife.
 We have Elk, Wild Boar, Roebuck, Wolf, Lynx, Marten and Beaver.
 We value our wildlife and make sure that the animals are taken care of –see the regulations described below.